binary-lover/CyberSecurityNotes/CTF learn/cryptography/README.md

 ### What is RSA?

 RSA is a `public-key cryptosystem` that is widely used for secure communication and digital signatures.
 It is based on the difficulty of factoring large integers, which is why it is considered secure.
 RSA stands for `Rivest-Shamir-Adleman`, the three inventors of the algorithm.

+### How does RSA work?

+1. Key generation: The first step in RSA is to generate a public and private key pair.
+The public key is used for encryption, and the private key is used for decryption.
+2. Encryption: To encrypt a message, the sender uses the recipient's public key to encrypt the message.
+3. Decryption: To decrypt the message, the recipient uses their private key to decrypt the message.

+### RSA Algorithm

+1. Choose two large prime numbers, p and q.
+2. Compute n = p * q.
+3. Compute φ(n) = (p - 1) * (q - 1).
+4. Choose an integer e such that 1 < e < φ(n) and gcd(e, φ(n)) = 1.
+5. Compute d such that d * e ≡ 1 (mod φ(n)).
+6. The public key is (n, e), and the private key is (n, d).

+### RSA Encryption

+- C = M^e mod n

+### RSA Decryption

+- M = C^d mod n

+### tech uses RSA

+- SSL/TLS (Secure Sockets Layer/Transport Layer Security)
+- PGP (Pretty Good Privacy)
+- SSH (Secure Shell)
+- IPsec
+- HTTPS
+- Digital signatures
+- Secure email